C H U R C H R E F O R M S E R I E S

 15. THE WORLD OF THE KHAZARS is a selection of papers from the Jersualem 1999 International Khazar Colloquium edited by Peter B. Golden, Haggai Ben-Shammai, and Andras Rona-Tas.
 Many of the papers were subsequently updated and expanded, and the volume was finally published by Brill in 2007 as part of their Handbook of Oriental Studies series.

 In our article All Wars Are Evil.
 Period we discuss that Christians are commanded by Christ to stay away from fighting any war.
 Sun Tzu explained in his book how all wars are based on deception:

 Our articles Of Healing and Miracles and When Bad Things Happen delineate the many ways mankind endures suffering and hardship, as well as God’s purpose in using them.
 St John of the Cross, the celebrated Spanish mystic and poet, also explored the subject at length in his book:

 In our article Was Shylock a Jew? we prove that Shylock was not penned as a Jew in the modern sense.
 Professor Emma Smith came to a kindred conclusion in her academic paper:

-Every conscientious individual should implement a personal boycott of Israel:
+Every conscientious individual should implement a personal boycott of that ungodly country.

 a.
 Don’t visit it.
 There’s nothing there to see.
 All that’s worthwhile seeing is in the West Bank of Palestine – Bethlehem and Jerusalem.
 So visit the West Bank instead via Jordan.
 Gaza can also be visited via Egypt.